A-08962

 ● Pending

-The FAIR News Act imposes obligations on news media employers regarding the use of generative AI in newsrooms.
-It requires employers to disclose to workers when and how generative AI tools are used in content creation, requires conspicuous consumer-facing labeling of news content substantially created by generative AI (unless the content is eligible for copyright registration), mandates human review and approval authority before AI-generated news content may be published, prohibits training AI on worker work product without notice and consent, prohibits displacement of workers through AI adoption, and requires employers of journalists to establish safeguards protecting journalistic sources from AI access.
-The bill contains no enforcement mechanism, penalty provisions, or private right of action.
+The FAIR News Act imposes obligations on news media employers regarding AI use in the newsroom.
+It requires employers to disclose to workers when and how generative AI tools are used in content creation, requires consumer-facing labeling of news content substantially created by generative AI (unless the content is eligible for copyright registration), mandates human review of AI-generated news content before publication, prohibits training AI on news workers' work product without notice, consent, and an opportunity to bargain, prohibits displacement of employees through AI adoption, and requires employers of journalists to establish safeguards protecting journalistic sources from AI access.
+The bill does not specify any enforcement mechanism, designated enforcement authority, or penalties for violations.

 Summary

-The FAIR News Act imposes obligations on news media employers regarding the use of generative AI in newsrooms.
-It requires employers to disclose to workers when and how generative AI tools are used in content creation, requires conspicuous consumer-facing labeling of news content substantially created by generative AI (unless the content is eligible for copyright registration), mandates human review and approval authority before AI-generated news content may be published, prohibits training AI on worker work product without notice and consent, prohibits displacement of workers through AI adoption, and requires employers of journalists to establish safeguards protecting journalistic sources from AI access.
-The bill contains no enforcement mechanism, penalty provisions, or private right of action.
+The FAIR News Act imposes obligations on news media employers regarding AI use in the newsroom.
+It requires employers to disclose to workers when and how generative AI tools are used in content creation, requires consumer-facing labeling of news content substantially created by generative AI (unless the content is eligible for copyright registration), mandates human review of AI-generated news content before publication, prohibits training AI on news workers' work product without notice, consent, and an opportunity to bargain, prohibits displacement of employees through AI adoption, and requires employers of journalists to establish safeguards protecting journalistic sources from AI access.
+The bill does not specify any enforcement mechanism, designated enforcement authority, or penalties for violations.

 Enforcement & Penalties